matter-labs/zksync-web-era-docs/docs/dev/developer-guides/Bridging/l1-l2-interop.md

 ## Priority queue

 The goal of the priority queue is to provide a censorship-resistant way to interact with zkSync in case the operator becomes malicious or unavailable.
-The way the priority queue works in zkSync 2.0 is very close to how it works in the previous version of zkSync.
+The way the priority queue works in zkSync 2.0 is very close to how it worked in the previous version of zkSync.
-For the full picture, we first present how priority queue works on zkSync 1.x.
+For the full picture, we first present how the priority queue works on zkSync 1. x.
 This gives the rationale for the new design of the priority queue for zkSync 2.0.

-### How it works in zkSync 1.x
+### How it works in zkSync 1. x

-In the previous version of zkSync we only had two operations that could be sent to zkSync from L1:
+In the previous version of zkSync, we only had two operations that could be sent to zkSync from L1:

-- `Deposit`: to bridge funds from Ethereum to zkSync.
+Deposit to bridge funds from Ethereum to zkSync.
-- `FullExit`: to bridge the funds back from Ethereum.
+`FullExit`to bridges the funds back from Ethereum.
 This is essentially the same as `Withdraw` in zkSync 2.0.

-If users wanted to deposit funds to, or withdraw funds from, zkSync, they would have sent a transaction request to the smart contract which then got appended to the deque of priority transactions.
+If users wanted to deposit funds to or withdraw funds from, zkSync, they would have sent a transaction request to the smart contract which then got appended to the deque of priority transactions.
 The deque has the following rules:

 - All transactions are processed sequentially.
 - Each priority operation must be processed by the operator within `X` days since it was submitted to the contract.